ZhgChg.Li

-CI/CD Practical Guide (Part 4): Building a Free and User-Friendly Packaging Tool Platform with Google Apps Script Web App and GitHub Actions
+CI/CD Practical Guide (Part 4): Using Google Apps Script Web App to Connect GitHub Actions and Build a Free, Easy-to-Use Packaging Tool Platform

 Photo by Lee Campbell

-In the previous article, “CI/CD Practical Guide (Part 3): Implementing iOS CI and CD Workflows with GitHub Actions,” we completed the foundational features for the CI/CD of the iOS app project.
-We can now perform CI automated testing and CD packaging deployment.
-However, in practical product development processes, packaging and deployment tasks are often meant for subsequent delivery to other functional partners for QA (Quality Assurance) validation.
-At this point, the CD scenario is no longer limited to the engineering side; it may involve QA, PM, design (Design QA), or even the boss wanting to take a look first.
+In the previous article “CI/CD Practical Guide (Part 3): Implementing iOS App CI and CD Workflows with GitHub Actions,” we completed the foundational CI/CD setup for the iOS app project.
+Now, CI can automatically run tests and CD can handle packaging and deployment.
+However, in real product development workflows, packaging and deployment are mostly done to deliver builds to other functional teams for QA (Quality Assurance) testing.
+At this point, the CD process is no longer limited to the engineering side; it may involve QA, PM, design (Design QA), or even the boss wanting to try it out first.

-Unlike Jenkins, which has an independent web tool platform, GitHub Actions only has this functionality.
+Unlike Jenkins, which has an independent web tool platform, GitHub Actions only provides this functionality.

 `workflow_dispatch form style`